-This Christmas it looks like many of us will be connecting with friends and family online as the pandemic and lockdown restrictions mean we cannot meet in person.
-But that doesn’t mean we can’t still have lots of festive fun!
+Many of us are connecting with friends and family online as the pandemic and lockdown restrictions continue and mean we cannot meet in person.
+But that doesn’t mean we can’t still have lots of online virtual fun!

 Either pick a tune-master or take it turns to play the opening few seconds of a song and the rest of the group has to name that tune.
 Either shout it out, or everyone writes they guesses down on paper to total up the score at the end.